Capitan Petchyindee Academy

-Capitan Petchyindee Academy (กัปปิตัน เพชรยินดีอะคาเดมี; born March 24, 1993) is a Thai Muay Thai fighter.
-He is the former ONE Bantamweight Kickboxing World Champion and Lumpinee Stadium Super Welterweight champion.
+Capitan Petchyindee Academy (กัปปิตัน เพชรยินดีอะคาเดมี; born March 24, 1993) is a Muay Thai fighter and kickboxer from Thailand.
+He used to be known by the ring name Diesellek Aoodonmuang.
+His given name is Anueng Khatthamarasri.
+He is a former ONE Bantamweight Kickboxing World Champion and former Lumpinee Stadium Super Welterweight champion.

 As of December 2020 he is the number 7 pound-for-pound Muay Thai fighter in the world according to The Nation.
-As of February 2021, he is the #5 ranked featherweight kickboxer in the world, according to Combat Press.
+According to Combat Press, he was the #5 ranked featherweight kickboxer in the world as of February 2021.

 Fighting career

-He was scheduled to defend his Lumpinee Stadium Super Welterweight title in January 2020 against Yodkhunpon Sitmonchai.
+Capitan was scheduled to defend his Lumpinee Stadium Super Welterweight title in January 2020 against Yodkhunpon Sitmonchai.
 Capitan won the fight by unanimous decision, and was also awarded 300,000 baht as a bonus.
 The two of them fought a rematch a month later, with Capitan once again winning a decision.

+SEA Games

+At the 29th SEA Games, he had a close match with Meun Sophea of Cambodia before winning the 71kg gold medal.

+One Championship

 He signed a contract with ONE Championship in January 2020.